vsvnimish/examportal/README.md

     npm install
 # To start server
     nodemon index.js
-# For API's refer to API.txt file in current directory
+# For accessing API's refer to API.txt file in current directory